canonical/rockcraft/docs/reference/extensions/django-framework.rst

     The Django extension is compatible with the ``bare``, ``ubuntu@22.04`` and ``ubuntu@24.04`` bases.

-Django framework supports both synchronous and asyncronous.
-If you want asynchronous you have to add ``django-framework/async-dependencies`` read more :ref:`django-sync-deps`.
+Django framework supports both synchronous and asynchronous.
+If you want asynchronous you have to add ``django-framework/async-dependencies`` read more :ref:`django-framework/dependencies <django-sync-deps>`.

 If you define
 ``django-framework/async-dependencies`` you can not use